 Good for:

-Netflix, BBC iPlayer, HBO, Hulu, Amazon Prime, Sky
+Netflix, BBC iPlayer, HBO, Hulu, Amazon Prime Video, Sky, SlingTV, Torrenting, Kodi

 Windows, Apple, Android, Apple Ios, Linux